-To promote the physical and emotional development of people of all ages and unique abilities through safe, therapeutic, outdoor experiences with horses.
+Our Mission is to promote and enhance the physical and emotional growth of people of all ages and unique abilities through the use of therapeutic, outdoor experiences including interactions with horses and other domesticated animals.

 The essential joy of being with horses is that it brings us in contact with the rare elements of grace, beauty, spirit, and freedom.